IraDalor/academicProjects/Compilers/readme.txt

 This is a series of projects done in python for my compilers course taken in Spring of 2020 at University of North Florida with Dr.Eggen.

-There were 5 projects total, of which I have uploaded the last four for the sake of simplicity.
+There are 5 projects total, of which I have uploaded the last four for the sake of simplicity.
 Each projects cummulatively builds upon the last, adding a new component with each iteration.
 Rules of the grammar used will be listed below.
 Project requirements will be placed in readme files in each folder for each respective project, with porject 2 folder containing the requirements for both the first and second projects.